Erdheim–Chester disease: Diagnosis

-Radiologic osteosclerosis and histology are the main diagnostic features.
-Diagnosis can often be difficult because of the rareness of ECD as well as the need to differentiate it from LCH.
 A diagnosis from neurological imaging may not be definitive.
 The presence of symmetrical cerebellar and pontine signal changes on T2-weighted images seem to be typical of ECD, however, multiple sclerosis and metabolic diseases must also be considered in the differential diagnosis.
-ECD is not a common cause of exophthalmos but can be diagnosed by biopsy.
-However, like all biopsies, this may be inconclusive.
 Video-assisted thoracoscopic surgery may be used for diagnostic confirmation and also for therapeutic relief of recurrent pericardial fluid drainage.